astropy/astropy/docs/development/releasing.rst

 #.
 If this is a major release, update the release calendar by going to
-   https://github.com/astropy/astropy/wiki/Release-Calendar and updating the "Actual date" column of this version's release with the date you performed the release (probably the date of the tag and pypi upload).
+   https://github.com/astropy/astropy/wiki/Release-Calendar and updating the "Actual date" column of this version's release with the date you performed the release (probably the date of the tag and PyPI upload).

 .. _release-procedure-bug-fix: